 Have a chat with your local budtender and figure out where is best for you to start!
 You don’t want to play it too safe and never be able to enjoy all that cannabis has to offer and all the different forms – but you don’t want to dive in headfirst and scare yourself off either.

-Starting small is especially essential when it comes to edibles because they take a while to kick in – many people think that they’re not working, take more, and then have a wrong time.
+Starting small is especially essential when it comes to edibles because they take a while to kick in – many people think that they’re not working, take more, and then have a bad time.
 If you don’t believe us, you can find plenty of edible-related horror stories on the internet, like this one published in the New York Times.
 Luckily, getting too high from edibles is something that’s totally within your control, you just have to know how to do it.

 Browse our dispensary list to see what the regulations are in your state and then use these tips for new cannabis users and start your journey down the path to uplifted wellness.
 Enjoy!

 Friday, July 24, 2020